kellen-sun/kellen-sun/README.md

 ## Hello There, I'm Kellen! 👋

-I'm a first year computer science (BCs co-op, class of 2028) student at the University of Waterloo.
+I'm a first-year computer science (BCs co-op, class of 2028) student at the University of Waterloo.
 I graduated from Earl of March S.S. in 2023.

 I enjoy working on challenging and meaningful projects by tackling issues in real life.
-I have software development experience in Python, Js and C++.
+I have software development experience in Python, JS and C++.
 I also enjoy participating in math and computing contests (COMC, CCC, ICPC, Putnam, etc).

-In my free time, I like to read books, draw and work out.
+I like to read books, draw and work out in my free time.

 I'm currently learning more about Javascript for web development and algorithms for LeetCode.